greglook/merkledag-core/README.md

   a multihash of its content.
 - Blocks can be referenced by _merkle links_, which have a multihash target and an optional name and reference size.
-- A _data block_ is serialized with a [multicodec](//github.com/greglook/clj-multicodec)
+- A _data block_ is serialized with a self-describing
-  header to make the encoding discoverable and upgradable.
+  [multicodec](//github.com/greglook/clj-multicodec) header to make the encoding discoverable and upgradable.
 All other blocks are considered 'raw' blocks with opaque binary content.
-- A _node_ is a data block encoded with a specific format which records a table of merkle links and a data value as structured data.
-Some potential formats are EDN and CBOR.
+- A _node_ is a data block encoded with a specific format which records a table of merkle links and a value as structured data.
+Some potential encodings for this are EDN and CBOR.

 Using these concepts, we can build a directed acyclic graph of nodes referencing each other through merkle links.
 The data-web structure formed from a given root